neery1218/OFCSolver/README.md

 # OFCSolver
-GPU powered OFC Solver.
-Uses C++ CUDA
+OFC Solver.
+Uses many many cores to solve for the correct solution.